-For the first time, the museum is displaying a large selection of items from its collection of artefacts from Nobel Prize laureates.
+For the first time, the museum is displaying a large selection of items given to the museum by Nobel Prize laureates.
 These objects tell stories of remarkable discoveries and life achievements.
 More than 250 artefacts bear witness to revolutionary inventions, courageous peace efforts, groundbreaking ideas and innovative literature.

-The exhibition looks at remarkable discoveries and achievements, based on artefacts donated to the museum’s collection by Nobel Prize laureates.
-They mix the mundane and the personal with breathtaking existential and scientific questions.
+The exhibition looks at remarkable discoveries and achievements through these objects donated by laureates, mixing the mundane and the personal with breathtaking existential and scientific questions.

 Three in-depth displays focus on some of the biggest questions facing humankind – the cosmos, human nature and the ingredients of life.
 What does everything consist of, and what do we know about black holes?
 What does the riddle of ageing look like?
 What do we need to know about human consciousness, human rights and artificial life in order to shape our future?